How to choose a CPU Chip Processor for a PC

 One focus today on improving CPU processing performance is by placing more CPU cores on a chip.
-This includes dual, quad, six and now eight core CPUs for desktop CPUs, 32 cores 64 threads for high end desktops/workstations and more for server CPUs including 56 cores 112 threads.
+At this time, this includes up to 12 cores 24 threads for desktop CPUs, 32 cores 64 threads for high end desktops/workstations and more for server CPUs including 56 cores 112 threads.

-Intel's 6th generation Skylake dual core Celeron and Pentium CPUs even without hyper threading currently still offer a great blend of performance and price.
-Hyper threading is a feature that simulates more CPU cores without adding more physical cores, keeping the cost down.
+Hyper threading is a CPU feature that simulates doubling the CPU cores without adding more physical cores, keeping the cost down.
 It saves money and does the job well.
-The Intel Core i3, Core i7 and most Xeon CPUs include hyper threading to great effect.

 Clock speed is still important

-With regard to clock speed or frequency, which is still a very important factor, we believe gamers should get a clock speed of 2.8 GHz or higher.
-For others even 2.0 GHz is fine.
-Computer enthusiasts can overclock these CPUs to get a higher clock speed than just the CPU's rated speed.
+With regard to clock speed or frequency, which is still a very important factor, we believe gamers should get a clock speed of 3.0 GHz or higher.
+For mainstream users even 2.0 GHz is fine.
+Computer enthusiasts can often overclock these CPUs to get a higher clock speed than just the CPU's rated speed.
 Overclock, but carefully.
 Low wattage CPUs need a lower clock speed to keep cool in fanless configurations.